fpgaminer/joyquality/README.md

 ### Results

-I added many, many metrics to try and monitor the "overall" performance of the model.
+I added many, many metrics to monitor the "overall" performance of the model.
 Accuracy alone is a rather shallow metric, so I wanted to keep my eye on other things.
 You can view all of the graphed results here: https://api.wandb.ai/links/hungerstrike/bdka9qid

-The "weighted" variations are weighted based on CLIP distance between the pairs, so they should be more "balanced" and representative of performance in practice.
-(This was needed because the dataset skews towards close pairs, whereas real world datasets won't.) lowres_accuracy tests the model's ability to score low resolution images lower.
+* The "weighted" variations are weighted based on CLIP distance between the pairs, so they should be more "balanced" and representative of performance in practice.
+(This was needed because the dataset skews towards close pairs, whereas real world datasets won't.)
+* lowres_accuracy tests the model's ability to score low resolution images lower.
 Similar for jpeg_accuracy.
-Spearman Rho tests the model's ability to actually rank images.
+* Spearman Rho tests the model's ability to actually rank images.
 I took a small part of the validation dataset and ran more pairwise comparisons on them until they could be perfectly ranked from best to worst.
 The model does the same, and those ranked lists are compared.
 This is a useful metrics for saying "Okay, the model only has X accuracy on head-to-head comparisons, but how well does it do at overall ranking, even if individual pairs aren't perfect?"
-Kendall Tau does a similar ranking-vs-ranking test, but pays more attention to the local structure of the ranking.
+* Kendall Tau does a similar ranking-vs-ranking test, but pays more attention to the local structure of the ranking.
-ECE is an odd metric, but generally should be low.
+* ECE is an odd metric, but generally should be low.
 If it grows it means the model is becoming overconfident.
-The rest of the metrics ...
+* The rest of the metrics ...
 I dunno good interpretations of them honestly.
 I found the dec_* metrics to be useless.
 Brier is kind of a better accuracy measure, but I didn't look too closely at it.
-Overall I just liked to see NLL going down, ECE low, Accuracy high, and Spearman high.
+* Overall I just liked to see NLL going down, ECE low, Accuracy high, and Spearman high.